What is Gynostemma?

 Gynostemma is an adaptogenic herb with a long history of use in Asian medicine.
 Many have used it to support a long and healthy life.

 Its powerful antioxidant properties help support cardiovascular function, including regulation of blood pressure levels.
-It may help treat diabetes, asthma, migraine depression and more.
+It may help treat diabetes, asthma, migraines, depression and more.*

 By: Jacqueline Bain